matheusAlvarenga/nodejs-clean-architecture/README.md

 <h2 align="center">Node.js API with Clean Architecture</h2>
   <p align="center">
-    This repository isn't a real API!
-It's only a study about TDD and Clean Architecture.
-If you want to know more about this type of content, the <b>FREE</b> course access is in the link bellow.
-This project was created with 100% of coverage, as you can see in the image above.
-The only layer with no full coverage is Main, but it was used only for creating the instances and all the files are attached into other layers.
-The name of the tests files aren't the default extensions, but I created they with this names to make it more simple to understand what type of test is.
-If you feel weird about the tests without the beautiful icons, you can configure your text editor with the new test extensions and your problem will be solved.
+    This repository isn't a real API.
+It's meant to be a study about TDD and Clean Architecture.
+If you want to know more about this type of content, please refer to the <b>FREE</b> course in the link provided below.
+This project has been created with 100% of coverage, as you can see in the image above.
+The only layer with no full coverage is Main, but it has been used exclusively for creating the instances.
+All the files inside the Main layer are attached into other files.
+The tests files do not have the default extensions, but I have used such terminology to facilitate the identification of the kind of test.
     <br />
     <br />
     <a href="https://youtube.com/playlist?list=PL9aKtVrF05DyEwK5kdvzrYXFdpZfj1dsG"><strong>Watch the course »</strong></a>